tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 #### The Model

-Model the adversarial agents i
+Model the adversarial agents in order to predict and beat their movements

+- Much more computationally expensive
+- Much more accurate